Current business situation

 Business contacts are not normally addressed on a first name basis in initial contact.
 Titles are widely used (e.g. Dr, Prof) in meetings, interviews and correspondence.

 The Portuguese are thorough in their examination of business arrangements and you should pay close attention to non-price terms in contracts such as delivery times, currency, payment terms, credit checking, etc.

-Punctuality expected and great emphasis is placed on establishing the right connections and building strong relationships.
+Punctuality is expected and great emphasis is placed on establishing the right connections and building strong relationships.

 Most Portuguese business contacts have a good level of English, however it is courteous to ask before meeting.